Frequently Asked Questions

 How to create my own color scheme?

-At the moment there is no documentation of how to do it and there is no UI support for this.
-It is however possible to create your own color scheme manually.
-Please contact Sergey Satskiy for the instructions.
+At the moment there is no documentation of how to do it and there is no UI support.
+Generally the color scheme is split into a few pieces:

 How to submit a bug?